n123git/save-docs/mainapi.md

 layout: default
 ---

 Hi!
-My API allows you to interact with my save editor to make macros like the ones below.
+This API allows you to interact with my save editor, allowing you to make macros like the one below.
-* [this]() describes the API calls for the yokai editor (available through devtools console once the save is loaded)
+* [this]() describes the API calls for the yokai editor (available through devtools console once the save is loaded).
-* [this!]() describes the API calls for the key items editor  (again, available through devtools console once the save is loaded)
+* [this!]() describes the API calls for the key items editor  (again, available through devtools console once the save is loaded).
-* [thiswow!]() describes the API calls for the general editor  (again, AGAIN, available through devtools console once the save is loaded)
+* [thiswow!]() describes the API calls for the general editor  (again, AGAIN, available through devtools console once the save is loaded).

 Anyway, here are the examples